 If you have a concern, in the first instance please raise it with the class teacher.
-The school has a Complaints Policy which is available on the school website.
+The sooner a concern is raised, the sooner we can work to address it.
+Of course the school has a Complaints Policy which is available on the school website.